-Your Employee Assistance Program is a support service that can help you take the first step toward change.
+Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 We all have stress in our lives – looming deadlines, squabbles with friends and family, or demands of life in general.
 Fortunately, de-stressing can be as easy as a touch of a screen or a click of a button.
-Read on to learn how your favorite digital device can be a convenient and quick anti-stress elixir.
+Read on to learn how your favourite digital device can be a convenient and quick anti-stress elixir.

 Online games for stress relief